anoma/nspec/docs/tutorial/engines/index.juvix.md

 Moreover,
-engine instances may need to interact with the user _synchronously,_ e.g., for final confirmations of important actions or interaction with hardware security modules.
+engine instances may need to interact with the user _synchronously,_ e.g., for final confirmations of ímportant actions or interaction with hardware security modules.
 Thus, reading form local _external_ streams of input are a second kind of interaction;